South Koreans Sit Key Exam As Flights Halted To Limit Distraction - UrduPoint

 South Koreans Sit Key Exam As Flights Halted To Limit Distraction

-Seoul, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) More than half a million students in South Korea are sitting the crucial national university entrance exam on Thursday, with authorities set to take extraordinary measures including halting flights to minimize distraction.
+Seoul, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) More than half a million students in South Korea sat the crucial national university entrance exam Thursday, with authorities taking extraordinary measures, including halting flights, to minimise distractions.

-The nine-hour test, which is being taken by 504,588 pupils this year, is crucial for securing spots in top universities.
+The nine-hour test, which was taken by 504,588 pupils this year, is crucial for securing spots in top universities.
 It is also considered key to elevated social status, lucrative careers, and even marriage prospects.

-Enormous pressure placed on students in South Korea's ultra-competitive education system has been blamed for teenage depression and suicide rates which are among the highest in the world.
+Enormous pressure placed on students in South Korea's ultra-competitive education system has been blamed for teenage depression and suicide rates that are among the highest in the world.

-"I'm nervous and trembling because what I've been studying for three years ends with this exam today," Lee Min-yup, a test-taker, told AFP outside Kyungbock High school in central Seoul.
+"I'm nervous and trembling because what I've been studying for three years ends with this exam today," Lee Min-yup told AFP before going to take the test at Kyungbock High school in central Seoul.

 The importance of the test was reflected by the aggressive measures authorities were taking to prevent any disturbance.

-To reduce noise disruption during the listening portion of the English test, Seoul's transportation ministry has announced a nationwide ban on all aircraft takeoffs and landings outside of emergency situations.
+To reduce noise disruption during the listening portion of the English test, Seoul's transportation ministry imposed a nationwide ban on all aircraft takeoffs and landings outside of emergency situations.

-With the exception of aircraft in distress, all airborne planes must maintain an altitude higher than 3,000 meters (10,000 feet) during the restricted time.
+With the exception of aircraft in distress, all airborne planes were required to maintain an altitude higher than 3,000 metres (10,000 feet) during the restricted time.

 More than 90 flights had to be rescheduled because of the exam.

-Public offices and major businesses were requested to adjust their opening hours to 10 am or later to alleviate traffic congestion and ensure that students arrived on time for the nationwide exam, which commenced at 8:40 am.
+Public offices and major businesses were requested to adjust their opening hours to 10:00 am or later to alleviate traffic congestion and ensure that students arrived on time for the nationwide exam, which started at 8:40 am.

 The stock market also opened an hour later than usual.